Review of Parliamentary constituencies

 2. There will be 543 constituencies in England, of which 91 will be in the South East, with seven in Oxfordshire.
 All recommended constituencies must have between 69,724 and 77,062 electors, based on the electorate as at 2 March 2020.
 The Witney Constituency currently covers exactly the same areas as the District of West Oxfordshire, and the electorate at 2 March 2020 was 83,613 meaning that it is inevitable that the constituency boundary will change at the conclusion of the review.

-3. The consultation period on the initial proposals runs until Tuesday 2 August.
+3. The consultation period on the initial proposals ran until Tuesday 2 August 2021.

 5. Information, data and documentation is available at the Boundary Commission for England website along with a more detailed guide to the review.
 The guide includes more information on the statutory requirements and processes for the review.